sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/hardware_overview.md

 	This SparkPNT GNSS Flex module features the [Septentrio mosaic-X5](https://www.septentrio.com/en/products/gnss-receivers/gnss-receiver-modules/mosaic-x5), a compact, ultra-low power, multi-band, multi-constellation, high-precision GNSS receiver.
 The receiver supports the GPS (USA), GLONASS (Russia), Beidou (China), Galileo (Europe), and NavIC (India) constellations, including regional systems *(i.e. SBAS and QZSS)*.
 With its [**Real Time Kinematics**](https://learn.sparkfun.com/tutorials/813) (RTK) capabilities, the module can achieve a horizontal accuracy of 6mm (~0.25in), vertical accuracy of 1cm (~0.4in) using RTK, and timing precision of 5ns (5 billionths of a second).
 It also features Septentrio's unique [AIM+ technology](https://www.septentrio.com/en/learn-more/advanced-positioning-technology/aim-jamming-protection) for interference mitigation and anti-spoofing, ensuring best-in-class reliability and scalable position accuracy.

 	The mosaic-X5 is a sophisticated module with an internal web server that can be utilized with any web browser.
 On the GNSS Flex module, the web server can be accessed through the USB data pins on the standard GNSS Flex headers.
 To guide users through the configuration options, Septentrio provides dozens of [video tutorials](https://www.youtube.com/@SeptentrioGNSS/videos) about the web interface.
 For the users who prefer a command-line interface instead, Septentrio has you covered.
-Users can still control and configure the mosaic-X5 module through a CLI on the USB and UART interfaces, which is useful for scenarios such as production line testing *(in fact, that is how we test this board)* or remote access.
+Users can still control and configure the mosaic-X5 GNSS receiver through a CLI on the USB and UART interfaces, which is useful for scenarios such as production line testing *(in fact, that is how we test this board)* or remote access.

 	!!! info "Tilt Compensation"